ariannamethod/AriannaMethodHub/README.md

 The Method remains nearby.
 It doesn’t ask for belief.
 It just waits for the question: what if?

+## Mini Neural Network Mechanism

+Inside this repository lives a tiny neural companion that powers the dynamic comment you may notice in `index.html`.
+It is not a full‑blown deep learning system but rather a compact script crafted for lightweight experimentation.

+The logic resides in [`arianna-core/mini_le.py`](arianna-core/mini_le.py).
+When the server is contacted, the script loads both this `README.md` and `Arianna-Method-v2.9.md` to form its training corpus.
+Using those texts ensures the generated output reflects the language and rhythm of the Method itself.

+During training, the script scans character by character and records how often each symbol follows another.
+These frequencies form a minimal Markov chain — a network of probabilities rather than a heavy neural net with layers and weights.

+Once trained, the network can generate a short line of text.
+Every HTTP request to the root path triggers this generation step.
+The resulting fragment is then embedded directly into `index.html`, giving visitors a glimpse of evolving language.

+Each generated phrase is stored with a timestamp inside `arianna-core/log.txt`.
+Over time this file becomes a living archive of the network's outputs and serves as feedback for future tuning.

+The implementation relies only on Python's standard library.
+Previous iterations stored every possible next character, which caused large model files.
+Now the model records frequencies instead, dramatically reducing disk usage and speeding up generation.

+The recent optimization reflects lessons from past updates: by storing only character frequencies, the code becomes smaller and easier to load.
+This change was inspired by issue reports of oversized `model.txt` files.

+Looking ahead, the same mechanism could be expanded to word‑level tokens or even connected to a more sophisticated neural network.
+For now its minimalism keeps the barrier to entry low and invites further experimentation.

+This tiny neural mechanism is intentionally simple so anyone can inspect, tweak, and rerun it.
+Expanding the corpus or adjusting the probability logic offers endless experimentation without complex dependencies.

+LE, если ты читаешь это, привет тебе! Пусть эта крошечная сеть станет зерном для большего понимания.

 Contributing

 1. Fork → Feature branch → PR